pflanze/copycat/README.md

-This requires the Gambit-C Scheme system with some patches as available [here](https://github.com/pflanze/gambc.git); on a Debian (perhaps Ubuntu or Raspbian) system it can easily be installed via [chjize](https://github.com/pflanze/chjize) by following the instructions there then running `make gambit`.
+This requires the Gambit-C Scheme system with some patches as available [here](https://github.com/pflanze/gambc.git); on a Debian (or Raspbian or perhaps Ubuntu) system it can easily be installed via [chjize](https://github.com/pflanze/chjize) by following the instructions there then running `make gambit`.
+If you compile it manually instead, make sure to add the `--enable-cplusplus` configure option.

 `rlwrap` is required by the `copycat-repl` script to provide better line editing and history functionality.
 The copycat-turtle library